mkrueger/unarc-rs/crates/unarc-rs/README.md

 Classic DOS archiver.
 Crushed & Distilled methods are not supported.

+ARC/PAK can be password-decrypted (simple XOR), but the format has no reliable encryption flag in headers.

 ### ARJ

 Popular in the BBS scene in the 90s.
 Supports Garble and GOST40 encryption (password required).
+GOST-256 (ARJCRYPT) is detected but not supported.
 Multi-volume archives are not supported.

 ### UC2

 UltraCompressor II archive format.
 Supports decompression with SuperMaster dictionary and custom master entries.

+UltraCrypt (UE2) encrypted wrappers are detected but not supported.

 ### ZOO